The parties to this agreement are:

 10.10 The Courier reserves the right to refuse to accept for loading any badly packaged, unsafe or damaged goods at collection.
 If staff at the collection address are unable to or unwilling to re-pack any unsafe or unsuitable items for transit, the Customer is liable for 80% of the agreed charge.

-11.1 New customers will be charged by Proforma invoicing until a minimum of 5 successful deliveries have taken place unless agreed in writing by the Courier beforehand, after which a 30-day account will be allowed.
+11.1 New customers will be charged by Proforma invoicing until a minimum 30-day period has taken place unless agreed in writing by the Courier beforehand, after which a 30-day account may be allowed, subject to a minimum £500 monthly spend.

 11.2 ‘30-day account’ Customers will be invoiced within 24 hours of completion of each delivery requested.
 It is the Customers responsibility to notify the Courier in writing if an invoice has not been received, within 7 days of the delivery having been completed.
 The Courier reserves the right to assume that all invoices have been received if no such notification is raised within 7 days of delivery.